-Sporadic ship-based tourist visits have been made to the area since 1992.
-These have involved half-day trips, during which passengers have been transported ashore by helicopter to view station areas, lakes, bird colonies and other features around eastern Broknes by foot.
+Sporadic ship-based tourist visits were made to the area in the 1990s.
+These involved half-day trips, during which passengers were transported ashore by helicopter to view station areas, lakes, bird colonies and other features around eastern Broknes by foot.